 If this is true, then it should be simple to protect your employees-go with the heaviest material glove the market has to offer, right?
 The major issue with cut resistant gloves revolves around your employees.
 Do your gloves offer comfort and mobility?
 If not, more times than not, your employees won't even wear them, despite the safety hazards.
 The major goal is to protect workers without causing an obtuse level of discomfort and mobility restriction.
 To tackle this, you need to understand the various cut resistant materials that exist.

 There are a variety of fibers and fabrics used and intertwined to meet the requirements of different levels of cut resistant gloves.
 Every working environment has different protection needs, influencing your decision on the best glove for your business.
-Whether you’re slicing and dicing vegetables or sawing through thick meats, the glove you choose for your business is the single barrier preventing the possibility of serious injury.
+Restaurants may need lower levels as they're slicing and dicing vegetables, while butchers may need higher levels as they're sawing through thick meats.
+The glove you choose for your business is the single barrier preventing the possibility of serious injury.

-The cut resistance of a material is determined by four factors: strength, hardness, lubricity and rolling action.
+The cut resistance of a material is determined by four factors: strength, hardness, lubricity, and rolling action.
 A yarn that possesses more of these four characteristics will typically have a higher cut resistance than a glove that utilizes only one factor.
-To test a glove’s cut resistant level, manufacturers usually abide by the standards of a testing agency known as American National Standards Institute (ANSI).
-ANSI provides a material’s cut resistance in grams of weight applied to the tested material.
+To test a glove's cut resistant level, manufacturers usually abide by the standards of a testing agency known as American National Standards Institute (ANSI).
+ANSI provides a material's cut resistance in grams of weight applied to the tested material.
 An ANSI level is determined by how much weight is needed to cut through a given material with 25 mm of blade travel.
-Levels range from 0 to 5, with 5 providing the highest level of cut resistance.
+In 2016, ANSI updated the way they label cut resistance levels in order to encompass gloves with very high levels of cut resistance.
+As it takes time and retesting to get gloves from 2015 and earlier up to date with the new standard, the old levels are still commonly seen.
+New levels range from A1 to A9, while old levels range from 0 to 5, with either A9 or 5 providing the highest level of cut resistance.
 Below you will find a table of ANSI levels to assist you while shopping for the best cut resistant glove.

 As the above table shows, the higher level a material is rated, the more cut resistant it is.
 We offer a variety of cut resistant gloves made from different cut resistant materials, all meeting ANSI standards and falling under ANSI levels.
 Whether you're looking for gloves offering basic protection for light kitchen prep or you're looking for maximum strength gloves for handling meat and poultry, you have a world of options!
 We offer various cut resistant materials, available in a range of colors and sizes.